-Note that although all statistical analysis was considered for the report, to keep the report concise, not all graphs are shown.
+Note that although all statistical analysis was considered for the report, not all graphs are shown to keep the report concise.
 Readers are welcome to request additional graphs, as agreed to by the applicant.

-Wildlife Acoustics Kaleidoscope 5.4.3 was used for data analysis and the codes for the species indicated in the graphs below is depicted in Table 5.
+Wildlife Acoustics Kaleidoscope 5.4.3 was used for data analysis and the codes for the species recorded is depicted in Table 5 below.